nsaunders/purescript-nix-example-basic/README.md

 # purescript-nix-example-basic

+## Purpose
+The goal of this project is to serve as a **minimalistic** example of how Nix to build a PureScript project.

 > :warning: I am a Nix newbie and would love to learn from you.
 If you have any advice, please [file an issue](https://github.com/nsaunders/purescript-nix-example-basic/issues).

 ## Building